Born-Infeld Black-Body Radiation

 The Born-Infeld theory of electrodynamics is given by the Lagrangian density \cite{bi}

-in which the second term is chosen so that the above Lagrangian reduces to Maxwell one in the limit $\gamma\to\infty$.
-In above $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$, $\eta_{\mu\nu}=\mathrm{diag}\,(1,-1,-1,-1)$ as the spacetime metric, and $\gamma$ is a new constant with dimension (energy)$^{2}$.
+in which $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$ and $\eta_{\mu\nu}=\mathrm{diag}\,(1,-1,-1,-1)$ represents the space-time metric.
+In the above $\gamma$ is a new constant with dimension (energy)$^{2}$ in the units $\hbar=c=1$, by which one can recover the Lagrangian of Maxwell electrodynamics in the limit $\gamma\to\infty$.
 The original motivation to propose the non-linear theory above was to overcome the problem of infinite field strength and energy associated with the point charge source \cite{bi}.
 In particular, the electrostatic field of a spherically symmetric solution of the theory at the origin is finite and of order of $\gamma$.
 It is shown that the Born-Infeld theory, though non-linear, possesses exact plane-wave solutions \cite{boillat}.

-The Born-Infeld theory has got a renewal interest since the discovery that the low energy effective theories that govern the massless vector modes of open string theories are of Born-Infeld type.
-In particular, at tree level the effective Lagrangian which depends on the abelian field strength $F_{\mu\nu}$ but not on its derivatives sum up to the Born-Infeld one \cite{tseytlin}.

-The purpose of this note is to study the problem of black-body radiation in the electrodynamics theory of Born-Infeld.
+The purpose of this letter is to study the problem of black-body radiation in the electrodynamics theory of Born-Infeld.
 Due to non-linear character of the theory we expect interaction among the photons.
-Including lowest loop correction, we compute the deviation from the black-body radiation of Maxwell theory.
-The possible implications of the results on Cosmic Microwave Background map is argued.
+Including lowest-loop corrections, we compute the deviation from the black-body radiation of Maxwell theory.
+Possible implications of the result on the evolution of extremely- high-temperature systems, including various stellar media and the early universe, are briefly discussed.